thedrowsywinger/find-your-turf/README.md

 ## 2. Project Vision & Objectives

 ### 2.1.
 Vision
-To create a secure and scalable backend system for “FindYourTurf” that provides an intuitive API for booking sports facilities.
+To create a secure and scalable backend system for "FindYourTurf" that provides an intuitive API for booking sports facilities.
 The system will serve as the backbone for a multi-panel application with tailored functionality for facility providers, end users, and administrators.

 ### 2.2.
 Objectives
 - **Secure Authentication & Authorization:** Implement JWT authentication (using best practices such as RS256 where applicable) with a robust refresh token mechanism to maintain secure, long-lived sessions.